Jelly-RDF/pyjelly/docs/external-integration.md

 {{ code_example('neo4j_integration/01_rdflib_neo4j_parse.py') }}

-It opens a stream through a neo4j integrated parser working with RDF library, which parses the data (also from `.jelly` file) into user's AuraDB database.
+It opens a stream through a neo4j integrated parser working with RDFlib, which parses the data (also from `.jelly` file) into user's AuraDB database.